 Learn MoreShow less

 You will be able to read therapists’ backgrounds and education before you make your final choice.
-In a phone call with WellNite, I was told that after your initial appointment with your new therapist, WellNite will follow up with you to see how your appointment went and if you felt comfortable.
+In a phone call with WellNite, our reviewer was told that after the initial appointment with a new therapist, WellNite will follow up to see how your appointment went.
 If you feel like you need to be matched with a new therapist, WellNite will help you with that process.
 Even though you’re unable to self-select your own therapist, this seems like a nice additional service that makes it seem like WellNite cares about helping its customers find a good fit.

 Insurance Accepted?
 No